xxxhhhyxy/xxxhhhyxy.github.io/content/publications/yu-2024-persival/index.md

 ---
-title: 'Design Space of Visual Feedforward And Corrective Feedback in XR-Based Motion Guidance Systems'
+title: 'PerSiVal: On-Body AR Visualization of Biomechanical Arm Simulations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Xingyao Yu
+- David Rosin
+- Johannes Kässinger
 - Benjamin Lee
+- Frank Dürr
+- Christian Becker
+- Oliver Röhrle
 - Michael Sedlmair

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'

-date: '2024-05-11T00:00:00Z'
+date: '2024-11-08T00:00:00Z'
 doi: 'https://doi.org/10.1145/3613904.3642143'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2024-11-08T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of ACM CHI Conference on Human Factors in Computing Systems*
+publication: In *IEEE Computer Graphics and Application*
 #publication_short: In *ACM CHI*

-abstract: Extended reality (XR) technologies are highly suited in assisting individuals in learning motor skills and movements -- referred to as motion guidance.
-In motion guidance, the \"feedforward\" provides instructional cues of the motions that are to be performed, whereas the \"feedback\" provides cues which help correct mistakes and minimize errors.
-Designing synergistic feedforward and feedback is vital to providing an effective learning experience, but this interplay between the two has not yet been adequately explored.
-Based on a survey of the literature, we propose design space for both motion feedforward and corrective feedback in XR, and describe the interaction effects between them.
-We identify common design approaches of XR-based motion guidance found in our literature corpus, and discuss them through the lens of our design dimensions.
-We then discuss additional contextual factors and considerations that influence this design, together with future research opportunities for motion guidance in XR.
+abstract: In this work, we explore different combinations of techniques for an interactive, on-body visualization in augmented reality (AR) of an upper arm muscle simulation model.
+In terms of data, we focus on a continuum-mechanical simulation model involving five different muscles of the human upper arm, with physiologically realistic geometry.
+In terms of use cases, we focus on the immersive illustration, education, and dissemination of such simulation models.
+We describe the process of developing six on-body visualization prototypes over the period of five years.
+For each prototype, we employed different types of motion capture, AR display technologies, and visual encoding approaches, and gathered feedback throughout outreach activities.
+We reflect on the development of the individual prototypes and summarize lessons learned of our exploration process into the design space of situated on-body visualization.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Motion Guidance
+  - On-Body Visualization

 # Display this page in the Featured widget?
 featured: true